Azure-Samples/iot-hub-node-intel-edison-client-app/README.md

 ## Running this sample
 ### Install package
-Install all packages by the following command:
+Install all packages by the following command, it may take serval minutes to complete:

 ```bash
 npm install